 GarageBand's grown-up sibling, a one-time-purchase Mac production powerhouse.

 Logic Pro is shaped for mac producers.
-Its biggest strength: one-time $199.99 price beats subscription daws fast.
 It's still music-first under the hood though, so dialogue-dedicated tools like Hindenburg will edit interviews faster

 It's a paid tool in the $ range.
 Some plans have a free trial — check the latest on their pricing page.